English name: Bowring’s Supple Skink

 Thai name: Ching-laen-reao Tong Loen

 Description: To 12 cm long.
 Snout to base of tail is up to 5.8 cm.
-A small slender skink with small legs.
-Color on top of body is bronze to brown, often with indistinct dark lines.
+A small,, slender skink with small legs.
+Bronze to brown, often with indistinct dark lines.
 Sides are a mix of red-brown to dark-brown with white and black speckling, and often with a black line.
 Tail is about as long as body, brown on top and reddish-brown below.
 Underside is light, with large yellow section between the legs during the breeding season.

-Similar Species: Short-limbed Supple Skink is more slender, has much smaller limbs, and lacks the speckling and breeding coloration.
+Similar Species: Siamese Supple Skink is more slender, has much smaller limbs, and lacks the speckling and breeding coloration.

 Habitat: Found in a wide variety of habitats, including forest, scrubland, plains, parks, empty lots, agricultural areas, and gardens.
 It is almost always under cover, such as rocks, logs, or leaf litter.